Jozefhdez/TinyDB/README.md

 # TinyDB

-TinyDB is a small, SQLite-inspired database implemented from scratch in C.
+TinyDB is a small, SQLite-inspired database implemented from scratch in C, featuring a B-tree storage engine.

 **Status:**
-This project is under development.
-Expect rough edges and incomplete features.
+This project is under active development.
+Core features are functional, with ongoing improvements to the B-tree implementation.

 ## Purpose
-- To learn and demonstrate how a simple SQL-like engine and storage can be implemented in C.
+- Educational project to learn and demonstrate how database internals work
+- Implements core database concepts: B-tree indexing, page-based storage, and REPL interface
-- The codebase is intended for study, experimentation, and incremental improvement.
+- Clean, readable codebase designed for study and experimentation

 ## Features
-- Command-line interface that accepts simple statements such as `insert`, `select`, and the meta-command `.exit`.
-- Basic input parsing, storage, and constraints (string length limits, positive integer IDs).
+- **SQL-like Commands**: `insert` and `select` statements
+- **Meta-commands**: `.exit`, `.btree`, `.constants`, `.schema`, `.tables`, `.help`
+- **B-tree Storage**: Leaf nodes with binary search for efficient key lookups
+- **Duplicate Key Detection**: Prevents inserting rows with duplicate IDs
-- Persistent storage: Data is saved to a file on disk and reloaded on startup.
+- **Persistent Storage**: Data saved to disk with automatic page-based caching
+- **Schema Validation**: String length limits (username: 32 chars, email: 255 chars) and positive integer IDs
-- Page-based storage with lazy loading for efficient memory usage.
+- **Page-based Architecture**: 4KB pages with lazy loading for memory efficiency
+- **Root Page Management**: Automatic initialization of B-tree root node

 ## Build
 You need a C compiler (e.g., gcc or clang).
 From this folder, run: